 OpenVPM vs Shepherd

 Shepherd is a cloud system well liked by small general practices for being easy to learn and clear about price.
 It charges per veterinarian with unlimited support staff, and it bundles migration and training.
-In 2025 it acquired Hippo Manager and became the go-forward platform for those customers.
-It is still closed-source SaaS.
-OpenVPM keeps the simplicity and transparency and lets you own the software.
+OpenVPM makes its source and schema public, but does not claim Shepherd's onboarding maturity and is currently limited to controlled clinic pilots.

 Pricing for other systems is publicly reported by third parties, not official rate cards.
 We aim to be fair.
 If something here is out of date, tell us and we will fix it.